roielias/elevator-app/README.md

 - Audio feedback when elevator arrives at a floor
 - Call button changes color when elevator is on its way
 - Settings modal to define number of buildings, floors, and elevators
+- Clean architecture using Factory and Observer design patterns

+## 🧱 Design Patterns Used

+This project applies several design patterns to improve code structure:

+- **Factory Pattern**: Used for creating `Building`, `Elevator`, and `Floor` instances via dedicated factories.
+- **Observer Pattern**: Each elevator allows listeners (subscribers) to react to state changes.
+- **Singleton** _(planned or optionally used)_: Suitable for global utilities such as logger or shared services.

+These patterns help maintain separation of concerns and simplify extensibility.

 ## 🚀 Getting Started